Lxtharia/double-minegrub-menu/README.md

-# The REAL minecraft experience when booting your systems!
+# The REAL minecraft experience when booting your system!

-This is a guide on how you can have two grub menus with different themes at the same time.
+This is a guide on how you can have two grub menus after one another, each in a different theme!

 I made this so I can use my minegrub theme that looks like the Minecraft main menu to enter my _second_ minegrub theme that looks like the minecraft world selection menu _just like in the real game_

 Yea, its possible, and its fun

 # Installation